TheOracle2212/TheOracle2212.github.io/_posts/2024-05-21-A-40%-Ortholinear-Keyboard.md

 ---
+layout: post
 title: "Keyboard - Ortholinear 40%"
-layout: post
-mathjax: false
+description: "The mess begins"
+date: 2024-05-21
+feature_image: images/apple-watch.jpg
-categories: Ergonomics, Keyboard, Ortholinear, 40%
+tags: [Ergonomics, Keyboard, Ortholinear, 40%]
 ---
 ## Ortholinear?!
 Keyboards have been the same for a century and a half now.
 They've got the same QWERTY style letters with each row being *just* slightly staggered from each other.
 Given the